abberdeen/circuitid-csharp/docs/UserTokensApi.md

 ## CreateUserToken

-> GetUserToken200Response CreateUserToken (Usertokens usertokens)
+> GetUserToken200Response CreateUserToken (UsertokensCreateOrPatch usertokensCreateOrPatch)

 Create a new object